swinton/beginners-guide-to-django-rest-framework/article.md

 > Fabric is a Python (2.5 or higher) library and command-line tool for streamlining the use of SSH for application deployment or systems administration tasks.

 While a more complete discussion about Fabric is beyond the scope of this article, I've implemented some basic fab commands which make working with this application a little easier.
 You've seen the `fab runserver` command.
 There's also the `fab shell` command which brings up an interactive iPython shell within the context of the application and the `fab syncdb` command which runs Django's syncdb command to sync changes in models to the database.

+[Steve: what's the benefit of using `fab` for these commands as opposed to the underlying Django commands directly?
+E.g. using `fab` allows you to open  a Django shell easily from any folder within your codebase / allows you to develop a consistent API for interacting with any codebase etc.]

 ## Working with Serialization